muzkkir/CTFFriday/README.md

 ## Second Flag

-After that, I start the Nmap scan on the machine.
+2nd Challange was about to find the host vulnerability.
+I start the Nmap scan on the machine.
 I got 2 more ports were open.
 "FTP" and "SSH"

 <kbd>![alt text](test/9.png)</kbd>